srirampamerla/FE/README.md

 # FE

-Feature Engineering
-Missing Values
-handling categorical values
-Standarization
-feature selection
-Outliers
-Handling imbalanced dataset.
+This is a description of the Feature Engineering process.
+It covers missing values, handling categorical values, standardization, feature selection, outliers, and handling imbalanced datasets.